christianacca/static-web-apps-auth/docs/CONTRIBUTING.md

    - See [add-library.md](add-library.md)
 2. Design phase: identify the components of the page (usually this is one container component for the page and 0..many presentation components)
 3. Start storybook app: `npx nx storybook {public|shared|app}-{library-name}`
-   - e.g. `npx nx storybook angular-swa-auth`
+   - e.g. `npx nx storybook public-angular-swa-auth`
 4. Create presentation components.
 Work bottom up from the smallest/nested unit of the page.
 For each component:
    1. create a new storybook file - this will act as the container for the presentation component whilst developing
    2. create the initial storybook for the component.
 For this initial storybook follow conventions so that the story appears in the storybook UI: